Danogbans/Django-Ecommerce-Store/README.md

 Some of the challenges I faced creating this Ecommerce store was getting stuck so many times.
-I had to find my way out by googling up information and tutorials, books (Django for professionals, Automate the boring stuff with Python, Python crash course), using stack overflow and django documentation e.t.c
+I had to find my way out by googling up information and tutorials, books (Django for professionals, Automate the boring stuff with Python, Python crash course), using stack overflow and django documentation e.t.

 ## Installation
 1 .
 Clone the repository